 For the ultimate Arizona road trip it’s recommended to have 2 weeks or more.
-If you have less time you can either do a pacier road trip or break up the Arizona itinerary and focus on your favorite parts.
+If you have less time, you can either do a pacier road trip or break up the Arizona itinerary to focus on your favorite parts.

 Ultimate Arizona road trip itinerary (2 weeks)

 - Day 8-10: Horseshoe Bend & Antelope Canyon

 - Day 2-3: Petrified Forest NP

 - Day 4-5: Horseshoe Bend & Antelope Canyon